 Students are given lists of required and suggested readings, and are assigned a reaction paper for each intensive.
 In addition, students are responsible for a research paper and presentation in each Module.
 Intensives include time for group dynamics where the learning community examines issues of growth, healing and transformation brought forth in the art making process.
 As students progress, intensives also include supervision for the student’s work at practicum site.

-A total of 600 hours community based practicum work is required for Graduation.
+A total of 600 hours community based practicum work is required for Graduation .
 Often, working professionals can use their current work as a practicum site.
+Those applicants holding a helping profession or educational MA with substantial practicum may have these required hours reduced by as much as 2/3.

 Method Specific Training